 Honey is naturally quite acidic.
 The acidic nature of honey also protects it from spoilage from microbes (fungal, bacteria, mold etc).
 Properly handled and stored honey will remain stable for a long, LONG time.
 Honey over 3000 years old was found in Egyptian tombs.
 It’s considered to be the oldest honey ever found.
 The archaeologist were amazed it was still perfectly edible.

 In order for our skin to function properly it needs to be in a slightly acidic state.
-Skin pH varies on our skin, falling between 3 and 4.5. quick way to re-acidity the skin after washing or coming in contact with alkaline water with a pH greater than 7 (the water in our homes is 7 or higher) is to wash briskly with honey dissolved in warm water.
+Skin pH varies on our skin, falling between 3 and 4.5. quick way to re-acidify the skin after washing or coming in contact with alkaline water with a pH greater than 7 (the water in our homes is 7 or higher) is to wash briskly with honey dissolved in warm water.
 Rinse and pat dry.
 Any pure, raw honey for quality source will provide this benefit.

 HONEY HAS ANTI-FUNGAL PROPERTIES